umairkhan-10/mediaire_task/README.md

 - **Fr-PACS**:

-  As per requriement, there is no need for any persistent storage in this unit, so no queue, DB etc is being used in this unit.
+  As per requriement, there is no need for any persistent storage in this unit, so no need for non-persistent queue or any persistent storage etc is being used in this unit.
     - **Client**:
         - Responsible for generating and sending brain scans to Fr-HUB via sockets.
 Sockets is used for low latency,